 Tylor Otwell (Creator of Laravel) emphasized that they have decided to make this change to bring more consistency in the ecosystem as all optional Laravel components such as Cashier, Dusk, Valet, Socialite use semantic versioning.
 This does not mean that there will be any “paradigm shift” and developers have to rewrite their stuff.
 “This does mean that any breaking change would necessitate a new version which means that the next version will be 7.0”.

 Laravel 6.0, compared to Laravel 5.8 got many improvements.
-Few of the key improvements are,
+A few of the key improvements are,

 Laravel now follows the semantic versioning standard.
 This makes the Laravel consistent with the other first-party packages which already followed this versioning standard.